Saturday, August 13, 2011

 -Trainers are motivating but not scary.

-where you can bring your friends.
+-They do free events every once in a while where you can bring your friends.
 For example, Veronica and I hiked Torrey Pines with them this weekend and it was beautiful!

 -There is a flexible class schedule and a lot of different purchasing options.
 For example, my schedule is wacky so the unlimited monthly membership doesn't work for me, so I purchase "points" that never expire.
 That way I don't ever feel like I'm wasting money.